yasuba/scalaShop/README.md

 #ScalaShop

-A checkout kata built with Scala, SBT, Scalatra and tested with ScalaTest's WordSpec.
+A checkout kata built with Scala and SBT and tested with ScalaTest's WordSpec.

 To run the tests (with SBT installed):